Māoriness: Background

 Māoriness has a multitude of dimensions, being expressed along many cultural axis points.
-The concept of Maoritanga, or Māori culture, such as in events like Te Matatini, forms a significant part of the fabric of behaviours and habits that form a sense of Māoriness.
+The concept of Māoritanga, or Māori culture, such as in events like Te Matatini, forms a significant part of the fabric of behaviours and habits that form a sense of Māoriness.

 In 1991, in a Hocken Collections study, Professor Atholl Anderson proposed that for many Māori, Māoriness had become confined to a simple acknowledgement of some native ancestry, especially for urban Māori people who may become isolated from their tribal roots.
-In his 2001 book Paradise Reforged, historian James Belich outlines how the legacy of the Young Maori Party created a form of "benign segregation", creating separate Māori elements for military, sport and land development in New Zealand and therefore nurturing a sense of Māoriness.
+In his 2001 book Paradise Reforged, historian James Belich outlines how the legacy of the Young Māori Party created a form of "benign segregation", creating separate Māori elements for military, sport and land development in New Zealand and therefore nurturing a sense of Māoriness.

 In 2017, scholar Elizabeth Kerekere has identified use of the term takatāpui as an important cultural bridging word, in rooting the LGBTQ community to its Māoriness and fostering acceptance.
 In 2018, political commentator Lizzie Marvelly discussed the difficulty justifying her whakapapa (a native genealogical custom, which is closely linked to Māoriness) as a "white Māori", and the societal need for a more inclusive description of Māoriness.